Tirath5504/odin-foundation-landing-page/README.md

-# odin-foundation-landing-page
+# Odin Foundation Landing Page

-This repository contains the "Landing Page" project of the foundations section of "The Odin Project"
+This repository contains the "Landing Page" project of the foundations section of "The Odin Project".